tamarin-prover/tamarin-prover/manual/src/013_contact-and-further-reading.md

 ---------------

-Tamarin was initially developed at the [Institute of Information Security at ETH Zurich](/http://www.infsec.ethz.ch/) by Simon Meier and Benedikt Schmidt, working with David Basin and Cas Cremers.
+Tamarin was initially developed at the [Institute of Information Security at ETH Zurich](http://www.infsec.ethz.ch/) by Simon Meier and Benedikt Schmidt, working with David Basin and Cas Cremers.

-Cedric Staub contributed the graphical user interface.
+Cedric Staub contributed to the graphical user interface.

-Jannik Dreier and Ralf Sasse developed the extension to deal with observational Equivalence.
+Jannik Dreier and Ralf Sasse developed the extension to deal with Observational Equivalence.

 Other contributers to the code include: Katriel Cohn-Gordon, Kevin Milner,
-Dominik Schoop, Sam Scott, Jorden Whitefield, oggy- and many others.
+Dominik Schoop, Sam Scott, Jorden Whitefield, Ognjen Maric, and many others.

-This manual was initially written by David Basin, Cas Cremers, Jannik Dreier, Sasa Radomirovic, Ralf Sasse, Benedikt Schmidt, Lara Schmid.
+This manual was initially written by David Basin, Cas Cremers, Jannik Dreier, Sasa Radomirovic, Ralf Sasse, Lara Schmid, Benedikt Schmidt.
 It includes part of the initial tutorial by Simon Meier and Benedikt Schmidt.